Jagerfield/Expenses-Sharing-App/README.md

 ##Project current status
 ```
-1. I created an app to access users data on a WampServer.
+1. created an app to access users data on a WampServer.
 The server's db contains a demo table "users".
  a.
 Wrote the server-side APIs in php.
 The app uses the Retrofit REST client to do GET, POST (and eventually PUT, DELETE)
  b.
 The app can currenty post user-entries with pictures (optional).
 2. Completed the conceptual design for the server's db, and created tables.